Educators value the involvement and support of parents, guardians, families and communities in schools.

 • A parent walked in one day during lunch, asking about a student, I took the time to introduce myself as a practicing teacher and helped her by directing her to where her child was during lunchtime hours.

-• I created a welcome letter and parent package in my UNBC counseling class which provided information on assignments, beliefs, and expectations
+• I created a welcome letter and parent package in my UNBC counseling class which provided information on assignments, beliefs, and expectation

 1. To outline a student’s academic performance in the classroom, highlighting their strengths and weaknesses in the academic field.